ambipomyan/ITCS8224_Fall_2021/README.md

 This demo is created following the idea of [MMDetection](https://github.com/open-mmlab/mmdetection), which is a python pakage for Object-Detection.
 It contains various network frames including Swin-Transformer related ones, and I think it is a good and down-to-earth start.

 ### Envoronment
+The prerequisites are:

+Linux or macOS (Windows is in experimental support)
+Python 3.6+
+PyTorch 1.3+
+CUDA 9.2+ (If you build PyTorch from source, CUDA 9.0 is also compatible)
+GCC 5+
+MMCV

 The environment is handled by conda, as usual, and ```conda update -n base -c defaults conda``` may be needed.
+For the sever, do only need these steps:
 ```
 conda create -n openmmlab python=3.7 -y
 conda activate openmmlab